Noita (video game)

-Noita is a platformer and roguelike game developed by Nolla Games.
+Noita is a 2020 platformer and roguelike game developed by Nolla Games.
 Players control a witch, called minä in the in game bestiary, that can collect and cast spells with wands in order to defeat enemies named after Finnish mythological creatures.
-The main game leads the player down a series of areas ending in a boss fight, although the game contains much more secret and supplementary content.
-It was released in early access for Microsoft Windows on 24 September 2019.
-Noita left early access as the 1.0 version was released on 15 October 2020.
+The main game leads the player down a series of pseudorandomly generated areas ending in a boss fight, although the game contains much more secret and supplementary content.
+It was released in early access for Microsoft Windows on 24 September 2019, with the official 1.0 release on 15 October 2020.